-There sure is a lot of talk in the play about old men being like "babes again" (1.3.3), isn't there?
+There sure is a lot of talk in the play about old men being like "babes again" (1.3.20), isn't there?
+And they're not talking about being sexy.
 Check out this passage, where Lear announces his decision to transfer the burdens of kingship to the younger generation:

 […] and 'tis our fast intent